LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

 In this lab, you will:

-* Build and run a native executable for the application
+* Build a native executable for the application
-* Send an HTTP POST request to add a Genre
-* Send an HTTP GET request to fetch all the Genres from the database
-* Stop the application
+* Push the microservice container image to the OCI Registry

-## Task 1: Build and run a native executable for the application
+## Task 1: Build a native executable for the application

-1. In the first terminal in VS Code, check the version of the GraalVM native-image utility:
+1. In the same terminal in VS Code, check the version of the GraalVM native-image utility:

 	``` bash
 	<copy>